Answer: Phishing is ‘fishing’ for privacy-sensitive information.

 - Check the link

-- In case of doubt, do not provide your information
+- When in doubt, do not provide information

 Check the sender

-Is the name of the sender an official company address?
-Or is it just a good imitation?
-Are you addressed by name?
-Or just by ‘Dear Sir/Madam’ or even nothing?
-The less personal the email, the greater the odds that you’re dealing with a phishing activity.
+Is the name of the sender an official business address?
+Or does it just look like one?
+Are you addressed with your own name?
+Or just with ‘Dear’?
+Or not at all?
+The more impersonal the email, the greater the chance that you are dealing with phishing.

 Check the link

-Does the link you are about to click actually start with https://www.litebit.eu/?
-Is LiteBit spelled differently, or does the link not start the way it is described above?
-Chances are it is not the official LiteBit website.
-The first part of the link shows you where you will be redirected.
+Does the link you click start with https://www.litebit.eu/?
+Is LiteBit spelled differently, or does the link not start as described above?
+Then there is a chance that this is not the official LiteBit website.
+The first part of the link shows where the link takes you.

-If you don’t trust the situation, do not provide your information.
-You can contact us to check if LiteBit is really trying to contact you.
+Do you not trust the situation?
+Do not submit your details.
+You can contact us to check if LiteBit is actually trying to contact you.